dannycab/phy472msu_s2021/notes/in-class/day4.md

 ---

+## Making Sense of the Infinite Square Solutions

 By defining the position and momentum operators, $\hat{x} = x$ and $\hat{p} = -i \hbar \dfrac{d}{dx}$, we have shown that we can recast out energy eigenvalue problem, $\hat{H}\ket{\phi_n} = E_n\ket{\phi_n}$, in terms of a differential equation:

 $$\left(-\dfrac{\hbar^2}{2m}\dfrac{d^2}{dx^2}+V(x)\right)\phi(x) = E\phi(x)$$